Local government in England: Business rates

 Business rates is a tax on business premises.
 It is based on the rateable value of the premises (set by the Valuation Office Agency) and a business rate multiplier.
 It is set and collected by billing authorities.

 Reforms in 2013 now mean that local authorities keep 50% of business rate revenues raised locally.
 The UK Government then distributes the remaining 50% of business rate revenues according to its own judgement.
 It was initially planned to increase the proportion of business rates that local authorities retain to 100%, but this was indefinitely delayed in 2021.

 Criticisms

 In 2022, the Public Administration and Constitutional Affairs Committee said that it had "significant concerns about the current governance arrangements for England":If the people within government are unsure at times where powers and responsibility, and hence accountability, rest, this lack of clarity is magnified for individuals who have little knowledge or experience of the structures.
 This has the potential to leave individuals less likely to be able to access what they need from government, leaving them often unable to know who is responsible, and as a result are not properly able to hold their democratic representatives to account.

 The Committee also said that "[t]he evidence is clear both practically and democratically that the overly centralised arrangements of government in England are problematic" and that reform was also needed of funding structures.

-Administrative hierarchy

-As of March 2025, the various combined authorities, county, district, and sui generis councils formed an administrative hierarchy as shown in the table below.
-Unitary authorities are legally either district councils which also perform county functions or county councils which also perform district functions; they therefore straddle the county and district columns.
-Metropolitan districts and London boroughs are also shown straddling the county and district columns.
-In much of the country there is also a lower tier of civil parishes.
-This administrative hierarchy differs from the ceremonial hierarchy.